 - a “blind spot”, which is what others know about us that we are not yet aware of ourselves

-The idea is to probe deeper into the many unidentified contrasts and contradictions that lie within our interior world such as our emotions, physical health, our mind, motivation, desires, failings and habits.
+The idea is to probe deeper into the many unidentified areas that lie in our interior world that involve our emotions, physical health, our mind, motivation, desires, failings and habits.

 If we invest the time in getting to know ourselves better, we could compile our very own “user’s manual” about who we are, how we work, and what makes us the unique individual that we are.

 The only issue is that we don’t operate like machines.
 There’s so much more to us than what meets the eye.
-We have a spirit – an amorphous part of us that represents the essence of who we are.
+We have a spirit that’s constantly evolving.

-That’s not to say that it’s an easy and straightforward process.
-The path of self-discovery requires an open mind, a willingness to engage in trial and error, and plenty of resilience to withstand failure.
+The path of self-discovery requires an open and curious mind and a willingness to engage in trial and error.

 Here a few creative ways that you can gain deeper understanding of your inner working and increase your self-awareness:

 2. Engage in creative activities: Seeking a creative outlet to express our deepest expressions is a powerful way to give form to the unconscious intelligence that lies within us.
 Artists, musicians and writers will tell you how they are able to “find themselves” when they are in their creative flow while working on their craft.
 We don’t have to be in a conventionally creative career to engage in this form of self-discovery.